-- 1 Turn the Mode Knob to locate the announcementgroup mode. - 2 Press the PTT button to initiate the announcement.
+- 1 If channel is set as the primary mode, turn the MFK to locate the announcement-group mode. - 2 Press the PTT button to initiate the announcement.

 Ignition Switch Options

 This feature allows the user to select the functionality of the radio based on the Ignition State of the radio user's vehicle.
 The following options are available.